Gespinoza10/20-Solidity/README.md

-# Smart Contact | Associate Profit Splitter
+# Smart Contract | Associate Profit Splitter
 In this Project I used REMIX IDE to Compile and Deploy A Smart Contract.